 If you want to be close to the action, you can book a room at Gaylord National Resort in National Harbor, MD.
 Otherwise, there are several hotels nearby.

 The closest airport to Gaylord National is Reagan National Airport (DCA).
 A taxi journey for two people from Reagan National Airport to Gaylord National typically takes around 30 minutes and starts at approximately $30, excluding tip, for each direction.

 What are the best coffee, restaurants, and bars close to Podcast Movement in Washington DC?

 You'll see a lot of folks in jeans, t-shirts, and button-up shirts.
 You'll also see some folks who are in shorts!

 Check your passport well before you leave.
 Is it up to date?
 Does it need to be renewed?

 Don't spend too much time in your hotel room.
-You’ll definitely need some rest, but if you hide in your room the whole time, you’ll miss out.
+You’ll need some rest, but if you hide in your room the whole time, you’ll miss out.
 Podcast Movement is about building relationships.
-If you go to any of the hotel restaurants, you can usually find other attendees.
+If you go to any hotel restaurant, you can usually find other attendees.

 Add the conference app to your phone.
 The conference app is the main communication channel.
 It’s where a lot of the planning for social get-togethers happens.

 Don’t drink too much alcohol.
 There’s nothing wrong with having a few drinks with other attendees.
 But being hungover is the worst!
 Take it slow.